-Program offered in collaboration with Catawba Valley Community College.
+The program is offered in collaboration with Catawba Valley Community College, Hickory, North Carolina.
 General education and related courses may be taken at A-B Tech.
-Major area (CCT) classes would be taken at Catawba Valley Community College.
+Major area (CCT) classes are taken through Catawba Valley Community College.
 The degree is awarded by Catawba Valley Community College.